 An ADN is the minimum degree required to work as a nurse.
 ADNs require two years of training from an accredited nursing school.
 Nurses who earn their ADN must then sit for the NCLEX exam to earn their license to practice.

-In this article we will explore:
+In this article, we will explore:

-- Are nursing school waitlists common?
+- Nursing school waitlists

 - Adult nursing care